dib-lab/2021-paper-ibd/manuscript.md

 -->

 <!-- section will need to be updated based on graph annot results.  currently relies on R. gnavus prelim results -->
-In support of this, when we annotated the differentially abundant pieces using KEGG orthologs, we found that in some cases pieces that were increased in abundance and pieces that were decreased in abundance were annotated with the same ortholog (average 1453.8 [SD = 727.2] pieces representing 64 [SD = 23.8] orthologs per graph, **Figure @fig:enrichment**).
+In support of this, when we annotated the differentially abundant pieces using KEGG orthologs, we found that in some cases pieces that were increased in abundance and pieces that were decreased in abundance were annotated with the same ortholog (mean = 1453.8, sd = 727.2 pieces representing mean = 64, sd = 23.8 orthologs per graph, **Figure @fig:enrichment**) (SUPPLEMENTAL TABLE:`outputs/sgc_pangenome_catlases_corncob_annotation_analysis/*overlap_kos_df.tsv`).
 These genes likely represent the portion of the core genome shared by the strain(s) that is more abundant in CD and the strain(s) that is more abundant in nonIBD, but that is encoded by distinct sequences.
-Some orthologs encoded single copy marker genes [@doi:10.1186/s13059-015-0610-8] (SUPPLEMENTAL TABLE).
+Some shared annotations encoded single copy marker genes [@doi:10.1186/s13059-015-0610-8].
-To understand whether multiple strains of the same species were represented by these sequences, we queried with these marker gene sequences, extracted the reads associated with those graph pieces, and mapped the reads back to the marker gene sequence.
+To confirm that multiple strains of the same species were represented by these sequences, we queried with these marker gene sequences, extracted the reads associated with those graph pieces, and mapped the reads back to the marker gene sequence.
 We then selected reads that aligned to the same portion of the marker gene and contained single nucleotide variants, and BLASTed those reads against the NCBI nr database.
 For the subset of reads that we tested, we confirmed that different strains of the same species were the best matches (SUPPLEMENTAL VISUALIZATION?).
 This demonstrates that mulitple strains of the same species were present in each species graph, and that these strains were differentially abundant in CD compared to nonIBD.

-In contrast to the annotations that were identified among sequences that were increased and decreased in abundance, many orthologs were only annotated among the pieces that were increased in abundance in CD (mean = 1193.4, SD = 155.7) (SUPPLEMENTAL TABLE).
+In contrast to the annotations that were identified among sequences that were increased and decreased in abundance, many orthologs were only annotated among the pieces that were increased in abundance in CD (mean = 1193.4, SD = 155.7) (SUPPLEMENTAL TABLE:`outputs/sgc_pangenome_catlases_corncob_annotation_analysis/*_distinct_kos_df.tsv`).
-Many of the same pathways were enriched among these orthologs across the five species, including those associated with oxidative stress response (cysteine and methionine metabolism, the pentose phosphate pathway) (**Figure @fig:enrichment**) (SUPPLEMENTAL TABLE).
+Many of the same pathways were enriched among these orthologs across the five species, including those associated with oxidative stress response (cysteine and methionine metabolism, the pentose phosphate pathway) (**Figure @fig:enrichment**).
 The oxidative branch of the pentose phosphate pathway regenerates NADPH, while cysteine is a precursor for the antioxidant glutathione.
 Given this, we investigated the presence of reactive oxygen species-scavenging orthologs [@doi:10.1016/j.freeradbiomed.2019.03.032]; sequences encoding superoxide dismutase (K04565), thioredoxin reductase (K00384), and peroxiredoxin (K03386) were increased in abundance in CD for all five species.
 Additionally, many enriched pathways were associated with virulence (quorum sensing, flagellar assembly, bacterial chemotaxis, vancomycin resistance).